Jackson Dietrich

-Jackson Dietrich (born 27 September 1996) is a German professional footballer who plays as a midfielder or forward for USL League One side Northern Colorado Hailstorm.
+Jackson Dietrich (born 27 September 1996) is a German professional footballer who plays as a midfielder or forward for USL League One side Forward Madison FC.

 Career

 Youth

 Dietrich was born in Bremen in Germany, and was part of the Werder Bremen and FC Oberneuland academy systems.
 When his family moved to the United States, Dietrich played for the Las Vegas Sports Academy where he helped lead them to four state championships and a 2014 Region IV title.

 College and amateur

 Dietrich spent four years playing college soccer at Wright State University between 2015 and 2019, missing the 2017 season due to injury.
-During his time with the Raiders, Dietrich made 78 appearances, scoring 14 goals and tallying 34 assists, helping the tema to a Horizon League Title in his senior year.
+During his time with the Raiders, Dietrich made 78 appearances, scoring 14 goals and tallying 34 assists, helping the team to a Horizon League Title in his senior year.

 Whilst at college, Dietrich also played in the USL League Two for Dayton Dutch Lions in both 2018 and 2019.